Use Unity Catalog with your Delta Live Tables pipelines

 LOCATION

-property is not supported when defining a table.Unity Catalog enabled pipelines cannot publish to the Hive metastore.
+property is not supported when defining a table.Unity Catalog-enabled pipelines cannot publish to the Hive metastore.

-custom cluster tag to both the default and maintenance clusters for the pipeline.You cannot use Delta Sharing with a Delta Live Tables materialized view or streaming table published to Unity Catalog.
+You cannot use Delta Sharing with a Delta Live Tables materialized view or streaming table published to Unity Catalog.

 You cannot use the

-table valued function in a pipeline or query to access the event logs of multiple pipelines.
+table valued function in a pipeline or query to access the event logs of multiple pipelines.You cannot share a view created over the

 Changes to existing functionality

 When a table is removed from the Delta Live Tables pipeline definition, the corresponding materialized view or streaming table entry is removed from Unity Catalog on the next pipeline update.
-The actual data is retained for a period of time so that it can be recovered if it was deleted by mistake.
+The actual data is retained for a period so that it can be recovered if deleted by mistake.
 The data can be recovered by adding the materialized view or streaming table back into the pipeline definition.

 Write tables to Unity Catalog from a Delta Live Tables pipeline